MacOS Sierra: System requirements

-Sierra dropped support for various Macs released from 2007 to early 2009, the first version of macOS since OS X Mountain Lion, released in 2012, to do so.
+Sierra dropped support for various Macs released from mid 2007 to mid 2009, the first version of macOS since OS X Mountain Lion, released in 2012, to do so.
 Support for Xserve was also dropped in Sierra.

 Workarounds for unsupported systems

 Developers have created workarounds to install macOS Sierra on some Mac computers that are no longer officially supported as long as they are packed with a CPU that supports SSE4.1.
 This requires using a patch to modify the install image.

 Changes

+Default wallpaper

 The default desktop picture is an image of Lone Pine Peak.

 System features

 Siri

 The user can access the Siri intelligent assistant via the Dock, the menu bar or a keyboard shortcut and results are shown in a window in the upper-right corner.
 Siri can send messages, search the web, find files and adjust settings.
 Results can be dropped into other applications or pinned to Notification Center.
 For instance, pictures from search results can be dragged into a document.